Highs and lows of the 2019 Rugby World Cup in Japan

 England v France off

 Typhoon Hagibis put paid to any chance of the Pool C decider between England and France taking place in Yokohama.
-The cancelled match was declared a scoreless draw, with the teams receiving two points apiece and Eddie Jones’ side finishing top of the group.
-New Zealand v Italy was also among the matches cancelled due to the typhoon, which is tragically reported to have claimed as many as 86 lives.
+The cancelled match was declared a scoreless draw, with the teams receiving two points apiece and Jones’ side finishing top of the group.
+New Zealand versus Italy was also among the fixtures cancelled due to the typhoon, which is tragically reported to have claimed as many as 86 lives.

 Italy duo denied swansongs